joeodx/AZURE_cloud/UserData_Image/README.md

 <br>

-* Once you have done this make sure to goi back to your instance overview on Azure and click capture!
+3. Once you have done this make sure to goi back to your instance overview on Azure and click capture!

 ![](/images/image.jpg)

-* Once you have done that Make sure your settings are like this :
+4. Once you have done that Make sure your settings are like this :

 ![](/images/replaced.jpg)

-Once you have changed the name of your image click review and create!
+5. Once you have changed the name of your image click review and create!

-## Step two : Create a new VM
+## Step 2 : Create a new VM

 * Set up a nerw Virtual machine like normal but instead of clicking the normal ubuntu client click on see all images :